daanreijnders/zarr2netcdf/README.md

 ### Optional Arguments:

 - **Specify Output Path**:
-  Use the `--output` or `-o` flag to specify a custom path for the output `.netcdf` file:
+  Use the `--output` or `-o` flag to specify a custom path for the output `.nc` file:

   ```bash
   zarr2netcdf path_to_your_file.zarr --output path_to_output_file.netcdf
   ```

-  If not provided, the output will have the same name as the input with a `.netcdf` extension.
+  If not provided, the output will have the same name as the input with a `.nc` extension.

 - **Disable Dask Parallelization**:
   Use the `--disable_dask` or `-n` flag to disable `dask` parallelization and the progress bar: